zanedr/front-end-submissions-public/1703/mod-1/number-guesser/james_sullivan.md

 ## Evaluator:
 ## Optional Notes:

+* Consider the human factor in the min/max range, might be worthwhile to add a confirmation note OR a "set" button.
+Something in the UI to reinforce that the inputs from user were accepted and the game is in play accordingly.
+* Refactor the header and h1 - lose the extra div and the extra h1, can style words independently w/in a single h1 using spans
+* Shore up the redundant clearfix class code

 ### Functional Expectations

 * __Novice:__ Application meets all of the functional expectations in Phase One.